micleners/gatsby-contentful/README.md

 }
 ```

-Then we will need to create a `template` directory in our `src` folder named `blogpost.js`: `./src/templates/blogpost.js`
+Create a `template` directory in our `src` folder and add a file named `blogpost.js`.

+You should now have the file `./src/templates/blogpost.js`.
 Update this file with the following content:

 ```javascript
 import React from "react"